saaslabsco/seniorfrontendhiringassignment/Readme.md

 ## What I Have Implemented

 ### Table Display:
-   •	A table displays the data fetched from the API, showing:
+   1. A table displays the data fetched from the API, showing :- Serial Number, Percentage Funded, Amount Pledged.
-	•	Serial Number.
-	•	Percentage Funded.
-	•	Amount Pledged.
-	•	Added responsive design for a better UI experience.
+   2. Added responsive design for a better UI experience.

  ### Pagination:
-  •	Implemented pagination with a maximum of 5 records per page.
+   1. Implemented pagination with a maximum of 5 records per page.
-  •	Pagination includes dynamic ellipses (...) for better navigation when the page count is high.
+   2. Pagination includes dynamic ellipses (...) for better navigation when the page count is high.

   ### Accessibility:
-  •	Added proper ARIA attributes for accessibility in the pagination component.
+  1. Added proper ARIA attributes for accessibility in the pagination component.
-  •	Ensured all buttons and table elements are keyboard-navigable.
+  2. Ensured all buttons and table elements are keyboard-navigable.
-  •	Implemented semantic HTML for better screen reader support.
+  3. Implemented semantic HTML for better screen reader support.

   ### Error Handling:
-  •	Graceful error handling if the API fetch fails, displaying an error message to the user.
+  1. Graceful error handling if the API fetch fails, displaying an error message to the user.